Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

-and we provide an argument that strongly supports this conjecture.
-While we focus on the Bellman--Harris case (Examples \ref{exm:BH1} and \ref{exm:BH2}) here for simplicity, the argument also generalises to the Poisson process model (Examples \ref{exm:Poisson} and \ref{exm:Poisson-2}) simply by replacing $R(\cdot)$ with $\rho(\cdot)$ and $g(\cdot)$ with $k(\cdot) \overline{G}(\cdot)$, respectively, throughout.
+While we focus on the Bellman--Harris process (Examples \ref{exm:BH1} and \ref{exm:BH2}) here for notational simplicity, the argument also applies to the Poisson process model (Examples \ref{exm:Poisson} and \ref{exm:Poisson-2}) simply by replacing $R(\cdot)$ with $\rho(\cdot)$ and $g(\cdot)$ with $k(\cdot) \overline{G}(\cdot)$, respectively, throughout.